cneverett/Diplodocus.jl/docs/src/Tutorials/hardsphere.md

 ```

 This will display the plot in a separate window in which you can interact with it.
+There are sliders for the the discrete bins of the two incoming particles momentum `p1` and `p2`, and their propagation directions, in spherical polars `u` (``u=\cos\theta``) and `h` (``phi``).
+There are then also sliders for the outgoing particles directions with the range of outgoing momenta plotted.

 As an example of poor integration, the plots below show a noisy spectra most likely due to insufficient sampling of incoming and outgoing states: